Download and print as a PDF (546kB pdf)

 These medicines are called SERMs (Selective estrogen receptor modulators).

 - Tamoxifen.
-It is usually taken daily in pill form.
+It is usually taken daily in a pill form but is also available as a liquid.
 It is often used to reduce the risk of cancer coming back in pre-menopausal women who have been treated for early-stage breast cancer.
 In this situation, it is typically taken for five to seven years.

 Tamoxifen may also be used to treat advanced cancer or if you are post-menopausal (you have reached menopause).